jond311/ZombieChase/README.md

 # ZombieChase
 A Java based game, made in CS class.
-Involves running around a map and zombies chasing you.
+Player is a normal man running around the map, and zombies continuously spawn and chase the player.